Elixonus/softquake/README.md

 python main.py
 ```

-The program works by writing information and reading from the user line by line to aid the user in the input of the simulation parameters *(in other terms, reads from standard input)*.
+The program works by writing information and reading from the user line by line (from lists of presets) to aid the user in the input of the simulation parameters *(in other terms, reads from standard input)*.

 ## About